Construction Logistics: Building Blocks of Success

 Сonstruction logistics involves high stakes - this is true both for workers' safety and project deadlines which have a direct implication on overall costs and business continuity.
 Let's see what kind of logistical challenges you need to be prepared for as a construction business.

-As far as site-to-site logistics is concerned, we're talking about route planning and workforce management, i.e. knowing how many drivers you need and how many hours they will be working on any given site and day.
+As far as site-to-site logistics is concerned, we're talking about route planning and workforce management, i.e. knowing how many drivers you need and how many hours of service (HOS) you're looking at on any given site and day.

 To create an efficient team schedule and ensure continuous transportation service, construction businesses usually hire a transportation manager.
 This is a dedicated person who is in charge of implementing the construction logistics plan.